google/live-transcribe-speech-engine/README.md

 approaching (this is done using the is_final field from the returned speech results as they are an estimate of when a pause has happened).
 - Close sessions that have been silent for a very long time prior to hitting the timeout.
-If someone were to start talking, it is better that that be towards the beginning of the session.
+If someone were to start talking, it is better that be towards the beginning of the session.
 - Store a buffer of audio in between sessions and send it once the new session starts.
 The device may jump from one network to another, or from network to